| Company ProfilePerformInk April 9, 1999

 cast methodically through Genet’s proclivity for combining

+the microscopically subtle with the grossly overblown.”
 One year later, ensemble member Megan Rodgers wrote Bombs

 in the Ladies Room, a multimedia performance piece exploring